swarmstack/swarmstack/README.md

 One option would be to configure a bot listening for alerts from Alertmanager instances (you could use it also as an alerting target for your code as well).
 Upon receiving alerts via a web server port, the bot would then relay them to an instant-message destination. swarmstack builds a Docker image of Errbot, one of many bot programs that can provide a conduit between receiving a webhook, processing the received data, and then connecting to something else (in this case, instant-messaging networks) and relaying the message to a recipient or a room's occupants.
 If this sounds like the option for you, please see the following project:

 [https://github.com/swarmstack/errbot-docker](https://github.com/swarmstack/errbot-docker)

+### Logging

+There is an adjunct [https://github.com/swarmstack/loki](https://github.com/swarmstack/loki) project that can be used to quickly turn up an instance of Grafana Loki, which your swarmstack Grafana instance can configure as a data source.
+By default, this project will feed the stdout and stderr of all of your Docker swarm containers into Loki (using a promtail container running on each node).
+Loki can also be fed directly by your own applications, or via Fluentd / Fluent Bit or other logging facilities.

 ---